sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 {-4, 4}
 ```

-If you restrict the solutions to a domain in which there are no solutions, SymPy will return the empty set:
+If you restrict the solutions to a domain in which there are no solutions, SymPy will return the empty set, [EmptySet](../../modules/sets.rst):

 ```py
 >>> from sympy import solveset, S